cs480x-21c/01-ghd3/README.md

 ![ScreenShot](https://github.com/danyabaron/01-ghd3/blob/main/screenshot2.png)

 \
-This project consists of 9 circles that change color when hovered over by a mouse.
+This project consists of 9 circles that change color and size when hovered over by a mouse.
 There are also two lines connecting the circles to portray an axis on which the planets lie on.
 There are 8 squares/rectangles total which represent asteroids and other objects that occur in outer space.
 On the bottom is a polygon that I used to represent a sky.